 The two largest alcohol companies in the world are Anheuser-Busch InBev and Heineken Holding.
 You can find the brands they own here and here.
 The site has lists of brands owned by other holding companies as well.
 Despite how much you might hear and read about craft beer, it only makes up about 13.2% of the overall beer market.
 Most of what you see in grocery and convenience stores is “craftish” beer that isn’t really from independently owned breweries.

 Why do holding companies buy small brands?
 Business and economics.
 Brewing has traditionally been an industry with thin margins.
 It’s also capital intensive, requiring a high initial investment for equipment.
 Combine that with a shortage of cold storage warehousing and trucking in recent years and it becomes logistically difficult and expensive.
-Large companies that already have a distribution infrastructure have a cost advantage over small operations, especially new ones.
+Large companies that already have a distribution infrastructure have a cost advantage over small craft and microbreweries, especially new ones.
 They can easily take on an additional brand and add it to their existing contracts, getting a price break in the process.
 Small operations don’t have the leverage to negotiate such deals and are often priced out of retail avenues.

 Are the ingredients used in craft beer different than regular beer?
 Yes and no. Like how I’m not letting up on that theme?
 At it’s base, beer is made up of just four ingredients: water, barley, hops, and yeast.
 However, as I wrote about previously, alcohol is regulated by the TTB rather than the FDA.
 No ingredient label required, even if additives are used.
 It means that when you see something like a fruit-flavored beer, a typical consumer has no way of knowing whether actual fruit was used in the brewing process or a flavor concentrate was added before bottling.